iboing/iboing.github.io/index.md

   <br>
   [[arXiv:2301.00954](https://arxiv.org/pdf/2301.00954)]
   <br>
-  *Intro*: An extended work of our ECCV'22 paper PanopticPartFormer.
+  *Intro*: An extended work of our ECCV'22 paper.